ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Update of Access Rights {#update-access-rights-c-as}

-If C has a valid OSCORE Security Context associated with a valid access token, then C can send a request to AS for updating its access rights while preserving the same OSCORE Security Context.
+If C has a valid OSCORE Security Context shared with RS and associated with a valid access token, then C can send a request to AS for updating its access rights while preserving the same OSCORE Security Context.

 If the request is granted, then AS generates a new access token, where the EDHOC\_Information object specified in the "edhoc\_info" claim MUST include only the "session\_id" field.
 The access token is provisioned to RS either via C as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
 In either case, the access token response from AS to C MUST NOT include the "edhoc\_info" and "rs\_cnf" parameters.